FTKuhnsman/streamr_api/README.md

 ```

 ## Cron Job Management
 The Streamr Operator Service now supports managing cron jobs through a set of RESTful APIs.
 These APIs allow you to create, retrieve, disable, enable, and delete cron jobs dynamically.
+Cron jobs are stored by default in cron_jobs.json file which is automatically created in the same directory as the streamr_api binary.

 Creating a New Cron Job
 To add a new cron job to the scheduler: